bsgip/cactus-deploy/k8s-cluster/README.md

 microk8s enable ingress dns
 ```
 6. Enable the IP advitiser addon: `microk8s enable metallb`.
 It will ask for an IP range for the load balancer - since we only need one, assign a free static IP that you want to expose for your FQDN.
 It will request a range, just provide a single value range e.g. 192.168.1.1-192.168.1.1
+    1. If this is set up in the DER-Lab its from high importance to engage with the admin team and find an IP address that can be used for the load balancer
+    2. The IP from the Load balancer needs to be linked to a virtual IP on the firewall
+    3. NAT rules need to be set in between the Virtual IP and the Load balancer (This can be copied from an exisiting system)

 ## (2) Preparing k8s manifests
 microk8s/kubernetes has no out-of-the-box utility for configurable yaml manifests.
 We instead use a custom script which relies on `envsubst` to substitute variables.